Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 pages:
     - 1
     - 2
+footnotes:
+    Greta Garbo: A Swedish actress, in 1954 she received an Honorary Oscar for her unforgettable screen performances.
+The Guinness Book of World Records named her the most beautiful woman who ever lived.
+She was also voted Best Silent Actress of the country.
+    Vyjayantimala: An Indian actress whose performance was widely appreciated in Bimal Roy's Devdas.
+She won three Best Actress awards for her acting.
+She is now an active politician.
 ---

 Pancake was the brand name of the make-up material that Gemini Studios bought in truck-loads.
 Greta Garbo must have used it, Miss Gohar must have used it, Vyjayantimala must also have used it but Rati Agnihotri may not have even heard of it.
 The make-up department of the Gemini Studios was in the upstairs of a building that was believed to have been Robert Clive's stables.
 A dozen other buildings in the city are said to have been his residence.
 For his brief life and an even briefer stay in Madras, Robert Clive seems to have done a lot of moving, besides fighting some impossible battles in remote corners of India and marrying a maiden in St. Mary's Church in Fort St. George in Madras.